ayanas-git/ayanas-git/README.md

 - **Years of Experience**: 17+ in Public Health & Corporate Analytics
 - **Expertise**: Data Science, Analytics Engineering, Business Intelligence
 - **Mission**: To build data solutions that make me, and the insights I deliver, indispensable

 ---

-## Icebreakers (Fun Facts!) 🌟

-- 📊 Favorite phrase: “It depends"
-- 🤖 If I were a SQL function: `CASE WHEN "challenge" THEN "conquer" ELSE "innovate" END`
-- ⚡ Can clean a dataset and outmaneuver Mario Kart *at the same time*

----